Phil's not so old comms receivers

 The web site I found had very detailed information on pulling the SW1 apart and what to do when you got there.
 There was also a site dedicated to the 7600D and although it was not as detailed, it would also be a great help.
 I ordered the offending capacitors and when they arrived I pulled the SW1 apart.
 To my horror I now needed a suitable surface mount rework station if I was going to do these repairs without doing damage to the delicate insides of these little beasts.
 I put them both away in the "too hard basket" again and did not think about them again until May 2011 when we were planning an overseas trip.

-About the time I was first thinking of trying to fix there "wonders of modern radio" I had to come to grips with euipment with surface mount components at work so I bought a suitable workstation for the offce and some for home.
+About the time I was first thinking of trying to fix there "wonders of modern radio" I had to come to grips with euipment with surface mount components at work so I bought a suitable workstation for the offce and one for home.
 I am an old dog who was just going to have to learn new tricks.
-I thought I may be forced to slip out of this would before lead free solder and surface mount technologies made my life a misery but luckily this is not the case, I was just going to have to adapt and "retrain" once again.
+I thought I may be able to slip out of this world before lead free solder and surface mount technologies made my life a misery but luckily this is not the case, I was just had to adapt and "retrain" once again.